 Turns out the Indian stray is great at police work.

-The police in Uttarakhand have begun training the common Indian stray dogs to work like sniffer dogs so that they can help the police in identifying threats and assist them in criminal investigations.
-This is a welcome change that has reduced dependency on pure breed dogs.
+The police in Uttarakhand have begun training the common Indian stray dogs to work like sniffer dogs so that they can help the police identify threats and assist them in criminal investigations.
+This is a welcome change that has reduced dependency on pedigree dogs.

 Training Indian strays for the forces